-- 1. Foreign earned income exclusion, - 2.
-Foreign housing exclusion, - Exclusion of income for bona fide residents of American Samoa, and - 4.
-Exclusion of income for bona fide residents of Puerto Rico
+- 1. Foreign earned income exclusion,

+- 2. Foreign housing exclusion,

+- Foreign housing deduction,

+- 4. Exclusion of income by bona fide residents of American Samoa, and

+- 5. Exclusion of income by bona fide residents of Puerto

-You can use Worksheet 3-1 to figure your MAGI.
+You can use Worksheet 3-1 (on the next page) to figure your MAGI.